About Oakland First Fridays

 How do I become a volunteer?

 Volunteering is a great opportunity for you to connect with your community, work as a member of a team, meet new people, and gain references for future employment or academic advancement.
 You’ll also get free food and a t-shirt for volunteering.
 We have in-office and day-of-event volunteer positions.
 For more information, visit: http://oaklandfirstfridays.org/volunteer/ or check out our volunteer orientation video!

 How do I report a crime?

 Community safety at our events is very important to us.
-We partner with the Oakland Police Department and VMA Security Group to provide safety and security patrols within and around the festival.
+We partner with the Oakland Police Department to provide safety and security patrols within and around the festival.
 To report a crime, you may speak with an Oakland Police Officer, VMA Security staff, visit the security tent at our festival entrance, or notify an Oakland First Friday staff member (identifiable by our neon yellow or orange vests).
 We advise guests to not leave any valuables in your car or visible from outside your vehicle.

 What to do after the Festival?

 Our festival ends at 9:00 pm and we need to clear the streets as quickly as possible so our vendors can pack up and go home.
 But, there’s plenty to do in Oakland on a Friday night.
 Visit the “Afterwards” page on our web site for information on events in KONO and all over town.

 Oakland Art Murmur (OAM) focuses on promoting the awareness, visibility, understanding, and vibrancy of visual art in our wonderful city.
 OAM strives to increase access to, and participation in, abounding rich and diverse local visual art experiences for the residents of Oakland, the Greater Bay Area, and visitors to our community.